 The term “alt-right” is increasingly used to describe a new and emerging movement of racists and White supremacists.

-Chairman Cedric Richmond (D-La.), said the following in response to President Trump’s comments regarding a meeting with the Black Caucus:
+CBC Chairman Richmond (D-La.), said the following in response to President Trump’s comments regarding a meeting with the Black Caucus:

-“President Trump has been in office for almost a month and the Congressional Black Caucus — which at a historic 49 members is almost a fourth of the House Democratic Caucus and represents millions of African Americans — did not hear from the White House until we introduced ourselves on Twitter after the White House press conference today.”
+“President Trump has been in office for almost a month and the Congressional Black Caucus—which at a historic 49 members is almost a fourth of the House Democratic Caucus and represents millions of African Americans—did not hear from the White House until we introduced ourselves on Twitter after the White House press conference today,” said Richmond.

 The CBC, which is now at its largest membership in history, traditionally requests a meeting with the new president after the inauguration.
 Ironically, some of the meetings the CBC had with President Obama, specifically on the topics of jobs and the challenges of Historically Black Colleges and Universities, have had tense moments.